Author – Rayomand Gheesta

 I woke up the other day to the sound of the garbage man arguing with one of the residents of the township I stay in.
 He was protesting about the way sanitary napkins and used diapers were disposed of.
 Since they are medically pathogenic, he wanted people to properly dispose of them after use.
 On giving it some thought, I figured he had a point.

-There isn’t a standardized way of disposing a sanitary napkin.
+There isn’t a standardized way of disposing of a sanitary napkin.
 It is just rolled in paper, put in a plastic bag and just thrown off in garbage.
 Waste workers while separating these non-biodegradable napkins, can be infected with infections and allergies.
 There badly needs a humane way for them to handle this kind of waste.

-Used sanitary napkins and disposable diapers are one category of waste nobody wants to talk about.
+Now, we are observing that aged adults are also using bed pads due to incontinence.
+Such used sanitary napkins and disposable diapers are one category of waste nobody wants to talk about.
 However, the enormous volumes of napkins produced and the threat they pose to the environment are real.
 On top of that, social taboo of an unspoken topic will always be a roadblock for bringing changes.
 It may need a lot of counseling, spreading of information and more than anything an open mind to shift to these options.
 But every sanitary napkin or disposable diaper you can save from a landfill will have a cascading effect and positively impact forests, water, air, the city you live in and your health.

 Picture this: A parent choosing disposable diapers for an infant, typically till the baby is two years old, would run through nearly 1,500-2,000 disposable diapers (365 days x 2-3 diapers x 2 years), which would require 20 trees to be cut down and 1,180 liters of crude oil to be utilized for their manufacture.
 The statistics around feminine hygiene products are no less alarming.
 Only 12% of the 355 million women of menstruating age in India can afford disposable sanitary napkins.
 However, these 42.6 million Indian women will throw away 21.3 billion sanitary napkins into a landfill in their lives.